space-concordia-robotics/robotics-prototype/robot/rospackages/README.md

 ## Setting up ROS and the workspace for our custom packages

 Assuming ROS is properly installed, you need to have a catkin workspace in which all the packages are stored.
 Lucky for you, the `rospackages` folder in this repo is made specifically for this purpose.
 If this is your first time using one of these packages or you have just made modifications to a package, run `catkin_make` from the `rospackages` folder to build all the packages in this folder for use by ROS.
-Next, run the following line from your terminal:
+Next, run the following line from your terminal, replacing `path-to-repo` with... the path to the repo on your computer:
 ```
-. /home/path-to-repo/robot/rospackages/devel/setup.bash`
+. path-to-repo/robot/rospackages/devel/setup.bash
 ```
 Add this line to your `~/.bashrc` file (to have it called every time you open a new terminal) if you haven't already, because otherwise your shell won't be aware of the nodes and other resources from packages in `rospackages`.